EXPLAINER: What's the impact of a Russian debt default?

 HOW DO YOU KNOW IF A COUNTRY IS IN DEFAULT?

-Ratings agencies can lower the rating to default or a court can decide the issue.
+Ratings agencies typically lower a rating to default, but they have stopped rating Russia and have made no declaration.
+A court also can decide the issue.
 Bondholders who have credit default swaps — contracts that act like insurance policies against default — can ask a committee of financial firm representatives to decide whether a failure to pay debt should trigger a payout, which still isn’t a formal declaration of default.

+The Credit Derivatives Determinations Committees — an industry group of banks and investment funds — would likely flag a “credit event," Peach said.
+Auslander agreed that the panel “will declare Russia in default in due time.”

 WHAT CAN INVESTORS DO?